gerry-mandering/mjml/README.md

 String htmlContent = htmlResponse.getHtml();
 ```

-Replace placeholders like your-template-name.mjml, key1, and value1 with your actual template names and parameters as appropriate.
+Replace placeholders like `your-template-name.mjml`, `key1`, and `value1` with your actual template names and parameters as appropriate.
 Adjust the instructions as needed based on your specific use case.

 ## License